eolamijuwon/SM_SRH_Education/README.md

-## *“Can someone be deflowered without having sex?”* A content analysis of sexuality education for and by young African adults on Facebook.
+## *“Condoms don't prevent sexually transmitted demons:”* A content analysis of sexuality education for and by young African adults on Facebook.

 **Purpose:** We examine the use of Facebook group for peer communication of sexual and reproductive health messages as well as intimate relations among young African adults.